rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Prototypical networks compute prototype representations for each class based on a few labeled examples and classify new examples by finding the nearest prototype in the embedding space.

+**Cost Function**: Prototypical networks use a distance-based cost function to minimize the distance between examples and their corresponding prototypes while maximizing the distance to prototypes of other classes.

 **Example**: Identifying new malware families by comparing new samples to prototypes of known malware families based on their behavior.

 ##### Matching Networks
 **When to Use**: Use matching networks for one-shot learning tasks where only one example per class is available.

 **How It Works**: Matching networks use an attention mechanism to compare a test example with a small support set of labeled examples, making predictions based on the similarity.

+**Cost Function**: Matching networks use a cost function that optimizes the matching between the test example and the support set, usually based on a similarity measure like cosine similarity.

 **Example**: Classifying novel phishing email campaigns by matching new emails to a support set of known phishing and non-phishing examples.